davidadediji/davidadediji/README.md

 A passionate software engineer from Lagos, Nigeria

-Feel free to reach out to me if any questions or you need me on your team project
+Feel free to reach out to me if you have any questions or you need me on your team project

 #### Skills